Stockholm School of Economics in Riga: The IT committee

 IT committee provides technical support and IT solutions to the students, the SA and other organizations.
-The duties of the committee include maintaining the web-page of the SA and other organizations, as well as providing students with an opportunity to acquire technical skills, which might become very useful in the future career path.

 The event committee

 Starting with the Newcomers camp and ending with the Graduation ceremony, all major celebrations are organized by the Event Committee.
-Tasks of this committee include setting the right environment for the party, providing technical equipment and offering students diverse events.
-Almost every month the Event Committee organizes a spectacular party that amazes all students and relentlessly tries to provide the best social life to the SSE Riga community.

 The sports committee

 The Sports Committee offers students a variety of activities and events.
-To mention a few, Winter and Summer Symposiums are the highlights of the year.
 The Sports Committee provides the opportunity for students to participate in weekly swimming, volleyball, floorball, football and basketball practices.
-The Sports Committee takes care for healthy, active and enjoyable life at SSE Riga.

 SSE Riga Debate Society

 SSE Riga Debate Society is one of the oldest student organizations in SSE Riga and the oldest debate society in the Baltics.
-It was established in 1994, the same year the school was founded, and is known across the whole of Europe for its excellence and great performance.
-Members of the Society have participated in many tournaments worldwide and achieved distinctive results.
+It was established in 1994, the same year the school was founded.

-Since 1998 the Society has been organizing an annual debate championship called SSE Riga IV, which is the oldest, largest, and most prestigious tournament in Central and Eastern Europe.
+Since 1998 the Society has been organizing an annual debate championship called SSE Riga IV, which is the oldest, largest, and most prestigious tournament in Central Europe.
 The latest tournament gathered around 130 participants from 11 countries.

 Aside from activities related to competitive debating, the Society also organizes various public debates, show debates, public speaking and presentation skills trainings, and other educational activities.